Brachytherapy and SABT for Lung Cancer

 A radiation dose is sent straight to the tumor

 After placement, the sources send a strong radiation dose straight to the tumor.
-This helps to destroy the cancer cells while minimizing harm to healthy parts.2
+This helps to destroy the cancer cells while minimizing harm to healthy parts of the body.2

 SABT: A possible alternative to surgery